-For easy installation, the minimum recommended expansion gap is 8 - 10 mm the cover does not discolour the floor or leave residues such as wax.
+^{}For easy installation, the minimum recommended expansion gap is 8-10 mm does not discolour the floor or leave residues such as wax.
 Do not tape against the wood floor but only against each sheet of protective covering.
 Many tapes stick so strongly to the floor surface that the coating comes off when the tape is removed.
-The longer the tape is left in place, the higher the risk that it will stick more strongly to the finish.
+The longer the tape is left in place, the greater the risk that it will stick harder to the finish.